… and Why Jeans Wouldn’t Be the Same Without Levi’s, Lee and Wrangler

 The archetypal pair of denim jeans edged closer—and this in large part because a good idea is worth copying, as it was by numerous small makers.
 Strauss needed branding to distinguish his product from theirs.

-By 1890, the characteristics of a pair of Levi’s that might be recognisable today were all in place: the orange-tan stitching, the arcuate on the back pocket, the rivets, the watch or coin pocket, the lot-numbering system, and the oft-referenced two-horse leather patch.
+By the 1890s, the characteristics of a pair of Levi’s that might be recognisable today were all in place: the orange-tan stitching, the arcuate on the back pocket, the rivets, the watch or coin pocket, the lot-numbering system, and the oft-referenced two-horse leather patch.

 The timing is significant: that was the year the patent on the rivet ran out, making the establishment of a strong brand identity all the more important.